phetsims/projectile-data-lab/doc/implementation-notes.md

 This simulation has a notion of scenes where each scene contains its own state data.
 The scenes in this simulation are called `Field`s.
 The models that contain `Field[]` also provide `DynamicProperty` to present the value of the selected Field.
 Note the VSM screens have an independently selectable `Field` whereas on the Sampling screen, the `SamplingField` is determined by the selection of mystery launcher and sample size.
+Also be aware there is a doubly-nested `DynamicProperty` in the VSM screens, like this: Model --> Field --> Launcher.

 ### Enumeration patterns